-3. Candidate number: e.g. Y12345 (published on student records in semester 1)

-This is the ID you must include on all you assessment submissions/exam papers.
-It is a 5digit number preceded by a letter which changes annually.
-You must never write your name on your assessments which are submitted for your degree, using this number instead.
-Using this number ensures that your work will be marked anonymously.
+3. Candidate number: e.g. Y12345 (published on student records in semester 1) This is the ID you must include on all of your coursework submissions and exam papers.
+It is a 5-digit number preceded by a letter which changes annually.
+You must never write your name on any assessments which are submitted for your degree, using this number instead.
+Please use this number instead to ensure that your work will be marked anonymously.